pub struct Tracing { /* private fields */ }Expand description

 - If

-, this function will use a default value ofRotationPeriod::Never
+rolling_logs_periodisNone, this function will use a default value ofRotationPeriod::Never.

 Trait Implementations§